 What Is the Difference Between Uninsured Motorist Insurance and Underinsured Motorist Insurance?

-Uninsured motorist insurance covers all property damage and bodily liability in a collision with the at-fault driver who doesn’t carry liability coverage.
+Uninsured motorist insurance covers all property damage and bodily liability in case of a collision with the at-fault driver who doesn’t carry liability coverage.

 Underinsured motorist insurance covers the same liabilities in case of collisions with the at-fault driver who does carry coverage, but not enough to cover all the expenses.
 For instance, your car is hit by another car while you were parked.
-The at-fault driver has coverage worth $15,000, but your repair costs total $18,000.
-Their insurance will pay for $15,000 worth of damages, and your underinsured motorist insurance will cover the rest.
+The at-fault driver has coverage worth $15,000, but your repair costs come to $18,000.
+Their insurance will pay for $15,000 worth of damage, and your underinsured motorist insurance will cover the rest.

 Do I Need Uninsured Motorist Insurance If I Already Have Health Coverage?

-ealth insurance usually covers your medical expenses and treatment for injuries regardless of whether you were in a car accident.
-However, you’re exposed to loss of income, suffering, and property damage.
-In any case, more insurance is always better than less or no insurance.
+Health insurance usually covers your medical expenses and treatment for injuries regardless of whether you were in a car accident.
+But more insurance is always better than less or no insurance.
 Your uninsured motorist bodily injury insurance policy will cover medical bills, and uninsured motorist property damage covers your repair and replacement costs.

 Should I Get Uninsured Motorist Insurance or Collision Coverage?

-Uninsured motorist property damage and bodily insurance coverage pay for your repairs and medical expenses if you have an accident with an uninsured motorist.
+Uninsured motorist property damage and bodily insurance coverage pay for your repairs and medical expenses if you get in an accident with an uninsured motorist.
 Remember that it only pays if you’re not at fault for the accident.

 On the other hand, collision coverage pays for property damage and medical bills regardless of who is at fault for the accident.
-If you’re limited budget-wise, you can opt for collision coverage instead of uninsured motorist insurance.
+If you’re on a limited budget, you can opt for collision coverage instead of uninsured motorist insurance.
 Consult with your insurance agent before making any decisions.